Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 Opened in 2017, Cohere was founded by a group of Indonesian who used to live in Brisbane that share the same passion for coffee.

-The structure is formerly a huge old house that has a large garden.
+Before becoming a coffee shop, the building that is now Cohere used to be a big house that has a large garden.
-It was later converted into the a karaoke spot that takes most of the space and the rest into this awesome coffee shop.
+A huge portion of the structure was later converted into a karaoke place and the part of it became this awesome coffee shop.
-Because of this, they have a big parking space.
-I've never any issue in finding parking space as it can fit (maybe around) 25 cars.
+They also have a big parking space that can fit (maybe around) 25 cars that makes finding a parking spot very easy.
-So unless both Cohere and the karaoke spot are full, I wouldn't worry about parking.

-Once you step in, you can see everything all the way from the front to the back, making you appreciate how spacious it is.
+Once you step in, you'll notice two things.
+One, huge windows filling the room with natural light throughout the day and two, you can see everything all the way from the front to the back, making you appreciate how spacious it is.
+The combination of cement floor, white walls, wooden furnitures, and the touch of greens from the indoor plants give off a warm homey feeling.

 ![](/assets/img/cohere04.jpg){: .size-small}

-The huge windows provides natural light throughout the day and the combination of white walls, wooden furnitures, cement floor and a touch of greens from the indoor plants set the right ambience.

 The space are divided into 4 separate sections:
 - The area over the main entrance that resembles a living room